Canon 2000D vs Sony RX1R II

 It is notable that the RX1R II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 2000D does not feature such a mic input.

-Both the 2000D and the RX1R II are recent models that feature in their makers' current product line-up.
+Both the 2000D and the RX1R II are recent models that are part of the current product line-up.
 The RX1R II replaced the earlier Sony RX1R, while the 2000D followed on from the Canon 1300D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 2000D or the Sony RX1R II – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 2000D: